 "If you want to save the planet, read this gracefully written book."—James A. Caplan, Roseburg, Oregon.

 Economics And Ecology: United for a Sustainable World.
 2011.
 CRC Press, Boca Raton, FL.
-191 pp. (Junior author with Russ Beaton.)
+191 pp. (Russ Beaton and Chris Maser.)

 "Nature and people are being brutally lambasted all over the planet.
 Recent torrential rains forced the evacuation of 400,000 Japanese citizens, and the severity of the U.S. drought, which has not only laid waste to millions of bushels of corn and soybean, it's now threatening water flow of the mighty Mississippi River.